Skip to main content

 The specifics matter.
 A membership that is priced wrong or structured wrong underperforms both the transactional baseline and itself.
 The pattern we see work across medspa engagements:

-Monthly fee: $150 to $299 per month, depending on market and tier structure.
-Below $150, the monthly fee is too close to a single treatment to feel meaningful; the member treats it as a deposit rather than a commitment.
-Above $299, the monthly fee becomes a larger consideration than the treatments it contains, and acquisition becomes harder.
+Monthly fee: priced in the low-to-mid hundreds per month, depending on market and tier structure.
+Priced too low, the monthly fee is too close to a single treatment to feel meaningful; the member treats it as a deposit rather than a commitment.
+Priced too high, the monthly fee becomes a larger consideration than the treatments it contains, and acquisition becomes harder.

 Minimum term: 6 or 12 months.
 Without a minimum term, churn in months 2 and 3 is high.
-With a 6-month minimum, year-one retention improves 15 to 20 points.
-With a 12-month minimum, it improves 25+ but acquisition becomes harder because the commitment is larger.
+With a 6-month minimum, year-one retention improves meaningfully.
+With a 12-month minimum, it improves more still, but acquisition becomes harder because the commitment is larger.
 Most practices settle on 12 months.

-Included value per month: roughly 1.5x the monthly fee.
-A $199 membership should include services that retail at $300 to $350.
+Included value per month: comfortably above the monthly fee.
+A membership should include services that retail for more than the member pays.
 This is the economic logic the patient perceives; anything less feels thin, anything more is unsustainable on margin.

-Rollover policy: 30 to 90 days.
+Rollover policy: a short, bounded window.
 Unused monthly value should roll forward for a limited period, then expire.
 No rollover feels punitive; unlimited rollover defeats the frequency mechanic.
-30 to 90 days is the middle ground.
+A short rollover window is the middle ground.

 Member-only discounts on non-included services.
-Typically 15 to 25 percent off retail for services outside the membership benefit.
+Typically a modest discount off retail for services outside the membership benefit.
 This lifts average revenue per member above the membership fee; the member buys the monthly-included services plus additional treatments at member rate.

 Tier structure: two or three tiers max.
 A single tier is simplest but leaves revenue on the table.
 Two or three tiers (Essential, Plus, Premium or similar) allow price-sensitivity segmentation.
 More than three tiers becomes confusing to both patients and staff.

 Family or couples pricing.
 Optional but valuable in family-suburban markets.
-A couples-pricing tier at 1.6 to 1.8x single-member pricing (rather than 2x) pulls spouses into membership and increases household retention.
+A couples-pricing tier priced at less than two full single memberships pulls spouses into membership and increases household retention.

 What breaks when membership is priced or structured wrong.